freebikegps/freebikegps-privacy/index.md

 | `INTERNET` | Maps, address search, weather |
 | `WAKE_LOCK` | Keep screen on during navigation |

-Location data is processed on-device only and never transmitted to us.

 ## 6. GDPR (EU/EEA Users)
-As no personal data is collected or processed by us, GDPR obligations regarding data subject rights are not applicable — there is simply no data held about you.
+FreeBike GPS is subject to the General Data Protection Regulation (GDPR).
+Because the app does not collect, store, or process personal data on behalf of users, there is generally no personal data available for access, correction, export, or deletion requests.
+If you have any questions regarding your rights under GDPR, you can contact us at the address below.

 ## 7. Children's Privacy
 The app does not collect any data from any user, regardless of age.